powsybl/pypowsybl/docs/user_guide/network.rst

     ])
     n.create_busbar_sections(busbars)

-You can draw the single line diagrams for both the voltage levels to check that the busbar sections were added correctly.
+You can draw single line diagrams for both the voltage levels to check that the busbar sections were added correctly.
 For more information about single line diagrams, check the :doc:`related documentation </user_guide/network_visualization>`.

 .. code-block:: python